How to Remove Multiple Signatures from Documents Programmatically

 QrCodeSearchOptions qrCodeOptions = new QrCodeSearchOptions();

-// Combine all our search options
+// Combine all search strategies for comprehensive coverage

 List<SearchOptions> listOptions = new List<SearchOptions>();